-Upon the express invitation of the Chairman of the Remuneration Committee, the Chairman, the Chief Executive Officer and the Organization and Personnel and Organisation General Manager participated in the work of the Committee.
+Upon the express invitation of the Chairman of the Remuneration Committee, the Chairman, the Chief Executive Officer and the Organisation and Personnel and Organisation General Manager of Hera Spa as well as the Development, Training, Organisation and Personnel Central Bodies Manager and the Shared Value and Sustainability Manager participated in the work of the Committee.

-The length of the meeting of the Remuneration Committee, duly recorded in the minutes, was approximately two hours.
+The meetings of the Remuneration Committee, all regularly recorded in the minutes, lasted, on average, one hour and thirty minutes.

-3.02.01 Remuneration Committee cycle of activity
+3.02.01 Remuneration Committee cycle of activities